-Antigua, Guatemala (a UNESCO World Heritage Site) puts on the largest Easter celebration in The Americas.
-It’s estimated that around 200,000 people flock to this Colonial gem of a town every year to watch the colorful Semana Santa celebrations between Palm Sunday and Easter Sunday.
+Antigua, Guatemala puts on the largest Easter celebration in the Americas.
+It’s estimated that around 200,000 people flock to this colonial gem of a town every year to watch the colorful Semana Santa (Holy Week) celebrations between Palm Sunday and Easter Sunday.

 SEMANA SANTA – The Spanish phrase for Holy Week which runs from Palm Sunday through Easter Sunday.

 CUARESMA – The Spanish word for Lent, which is celebrated in Antigua with processions every weekend for the five weeks leading up to Semana Santa.
 If you can’t make it to Antigua for Easter week (or if you can’t get a hotel room in town over Holy Week), you can still catch one of Antigua’s Lent processions.

 PASQUA – The Spanish word for Easter.